-The Money Laundering Regulations 2007 (the 2007 Regulations) implement the provisions of the money laundering directive into UK law, and accordingly provide (Regulation 13) that firms may apply SDD to customers whose securities are listed on a regulated market that is subject to specified disclosure obligations [See section 3.2 and Annex 3-II].
+The Money Laundering Regulations 2017 (the 2017 Regulations) implement the provisions of the money laundering directive into UK law, and accordingly provide (Regulation 37) that firms may apply SDD to customers whose securities are listed on a regulated market (defined in Regulation 3) that is subject to specified disclosure obligations [See section 3.2 and Annex 3-II].

-Under the 2007 Regulations (and the money laundering directive), a "regulated market"
+Under the 2017 Regulations (and the money laundering directive), a "regulated market"

 - o within the EEA has the meaning given by point 14 of Article 4(1) of the markets in financial instruments directive (MiFID).
-[This definition is reproduced in Annex 3-I]. - o outside the EEA, means a regulated financial market which subjects companies whose securities are admitted to trading to disclosure obligations which are contained in international standards and are equivalent to the specified disclosure obligations [see section 3.2 and Annex 3-II]
+[This definition is reproduced in Annex 3-I]. - o outside the EEA, means a regulated financial market which subjects companies whose securities are admitted to trading to disclosure obligations which are equivalent to the specified disclosure obligations [see section 3.2 and Annex 3-II]

-Markets that meet the definition in the 2007 Regulations are described in the JMLSG Guidance as "equivalent markets".
+Markets that meet the definition in the 2017 Regulations are described in the JMLSG Guidance as 'equivalent markets'.
 UK firms therefore need to determine whether a particular market is 'equivalent', in order that they may take advantage of the SDD derogation.
 If a market does not qualify as 'equivalent', or if a firm chooses not to determine whether the market is 'equivalent', full CDD measures must be applied to the customer.